department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 <h5>If you travel together with another Veteran</h5>

-You're eligible for reimbursement only if any of the below descriptions is true.
+You're eligible for reimbursement only if one of the below descriptions is true.

-**One of these must be true.
+**At least one of these must be true.
 You:**

 - Are the owner of the vehicle used for travel, **or**
 - Share a vehicle, like a taxi, with other veterans and pay your own fare, **or**